zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 [APZ 189.2] (# apz189.2) # apz189.2 .ref .apz} "Silent Disappeared
 He means "holy" because he is calm because he has the serenity of raga St. Name.
 Hatred-Mohaya (3-4) 1 should be applied from the place of lust.)
-Because there is serenity in all the akushala gatherings, because it is nirvana, it is gone Since he is calm, he is a saint
+Because there is serenity in all the akushala gatherings, because it is Nibbana, it is gone Since he is calm, he is a saint
 Aside.
 Habitat (paragraph 6-6) (paragraph 2 (ii) should be applied) It is called miserliness.
 This miserliness of one's being is born out of ignorance